The Microsoft 2025 Work Trend Index Report

 • Follow How to Prompt on LinkedIn to develop your prompting aptitude day by day.
 (How to Prompt)

-• Regularly participate in events like the Microsoft AI Skills Fest to keep abreast of emerging trends and network with AI professionals.
+• Attend events like the Microsoft AI Skills Fest to stay updated on trends and connect with AI professionals.
 (Microsoft)

 • Stay updated with Ethan Mollick’s One Useful Thing newsletter—a critical resource for the most important news and research on AI.
 (One Useful Thing)